AppFolioOnboarding/tasks/tasks/11_authentication.md

 - [ ] Users can sign up.
 - [ ] Users can log in after they've signed up.
 - [ ] Users can log out after logging in.
-- [ ] Users can choose to be remembered after logging in.
+- [ ] Users can choose to be remembered after logging in.<sup>†</sup>
-- [ ] Multiple browsers can concurrently hold permanent cookies.
+- [ ] Multiple browsers can concurrently hold permanent cookies for the same user.
 - [ ] Logged in users should not be able to register, nor log in again.

+<sup>†</sup>: "Remembering" means that users will remain logged into the site
+even after completely closing their web browser.

 __Note__: Do not use Devise for this task.